d4n392/Querying-Splunk-via-SPL/README.md

 ## SPL Querying
-In this introductory Splunk lab, I explored the fundamentals of SPL (Search Processing Language) indexing and applied it to search specific log events.
-I began by running basic search queries like _index="main" host="mailsv" fail* root_ to identify failed login attempts to the root user on the mail server.
-Indicating a possible _brute force_ attack I then shifted gears to analyze data from a vendor sales server by querying _index="main" host=vendor_sales"_.
+In this Splunk lab, I explored various SPL queries to analyze security events and user activities.
+I started by querying _index="main"_ for all logged events to establish a baseline for system activity.
+Next, we focused on vendor sales activity, retrieving events associated with the "vendor_sales" host to monitor top sales performance.
+We then narrowed our analysis to the "mailsv" host, examining logs for failed login attempts to detect unauthorized access attempts.
+Finally, we specifically investigated failed _root_ login attempts on the mail server, uncovering multiple suspicious activities that pointed towards a potential _brute force_ attack.
-This lab helped me gain a practical understanding of how to search through indexed data and refine my results based on specific hosts and keywords, improving my ability to detect potential security incidents or system failures.
+This lab helped me gain a practical understanding of how to search through indexed data and refine my results based on specific hosts and keywords, improving my ability to detect potential security incidents.

 ### Step 1: Query the Main Index for All Events
 SPL Query: _index="main"_